SartoRiccardo/pandehelper-bot/README.md

 6. Rename `bot/files/json/tags.example.json` into `bot/files/json/tags.json`
    1. Add/edit new tags if you want to
 7. Run `ct-ticket-tracker.py`
+8. To register its commands, type `,,,sync` to register them in all servers, or `,,,sync .` if you just want to sync them in your current guild.

 And you're done! ✨